// LIVE MARKET DATA

 Read every earnings report

 Set a calendar reminder for every earnings date.
-Use the guide in the Education tab.
 Compare actual results to your original thesis.

 Know why you would sell